isabella232/experience-manager-guides-learn.en/help/tutorials/knowledge-base/publishing/configure-microservices.md

 >[!NOTE]
 >
-> Microservice based publishing in AEM Guides supports PDF (both Native and DITA-OT based), HTML5, and CUSTOM output preset types.
+> Microservice-based publishing in AEM Guides supports PDF (both Native and DITA-OT based), HTML5, and CUSTOM types of output presets.

 As the new cloud publishing service is secured by Adobe IMS JWT based authentication, customers should follow the below given steps to integrate their environments with Adobe's secure token-based authentication workflows and start using the new cloud based scalable publishing solution.